floswald/Replicate.jl/README.md

 [![codecov.io](http://codecov.io/github/floswald/Replicate.jl/coverage.svg?branch=master)](http://codecov.io/github/floswald/Replicate.jl?branch=master)

 This repo is the starter kit for your replication study for the [Numerical Methods](https://floswald.github.io/NumericalMethods/) course.
+Please check back with the requirements on the [course website](https://floswald.github.io/NumericalMethods/#term_project)

 ## How to setup on your computer